Set up Microsoft Teams in your small business

 Turn on or turn off guest access to Microsoft Teams

 You don't need to do anything else for your users to start using chat, teams, and channels.
 However, there are lots of options for controlling how Teams is used.
 You can make the changes now, or wait until you can see how people are using Teams.
 For more information, check out the following articles:

 Meetings and conferencing

-Meetings and conferencing lets people in your organization meet with each other and those outside your organization.
+Meetings and conferencing let people in your organization meet with each other and those outside your organization.
 Anyone with a Teams or Skype for Business client can join meetings to which they've been invited.
-Using the microphone, camera, and screen of their device lets participants join in the conversation without the need for a phone.
+The participants can join in the conversation without the need for a phone by using the microphone, camera, and screen of their device.
 Participants can chat, make voice calls, and share video and apps with other participants using a PC or mobile device.

 Audio conferencing lets participants join to meetings via a regular phone by calling a conference phone number and entering a meeting ID.
 Audio conferencing is useful when a participant doesn't have a good Internet connection, the meeting is voice-only, or some other circumstance doesn't allow them to join via the Teams client.

 Get more familiar with meetings and events by completing the Manage meetings, conferences, and events with Microsoft Teams module on Microsoft Learn.